IvS-KULeuven/MARVELpipeline/README.md

 ### The `inputfile.yaml` file

-In `inputfile.yaml` you can specify which data FITS files (raw bias images, raw flat images, and raw science images) should be processed.
+In `inputfile.yaml` you can specify which CCD image FITS files (raw bias images, raw flat images, and raw science images) should be processed.

 ### The `params.yaml` file